Skip to Content

 With a name like this, how could we not go in?
 Once inside, we immediately saw the shirtless dancers on stage.
 They were imposing specimens and crazy cute!
 This gay club starts to get super busy from midnight.

-Everyone's shirt quickly disappears as they enter and the entire venue transforms into one massive gay sweatbox!
-Overall this place is a good call, the guys are cute, the drinks are decent, and the music is what you need to get gyrating.
+Everyone's shirt quickly disappears as they enter, and the entire venue transforms into one massive gay sweatbox!
+Overall, this place is a good call, the guys are cute, the drinks are decent, and the music is what you need to get gyrating.

-• Address: G.O.D Bangkok is located at Silom Soi 2/1 in Silom, a short walk away from the closest MRT station Sala Daeng on the Silom line.
+• Address: G.O.D Bangkok is located at Silom Soi 2/1 in Silom, a short walk away from the closest MRT station, Sala Daeng on the Silom line.

 • Opening hours: 10 pm – 3 am every day.

-• Entry fee (updated 2024): G.O.D entry fee is 400 bahts ($12) and includes 2 free drinks.
+• Entry fee (updated 2025): G.O.D. entry fee is 400 baht ($12) and includes 2 free drinks.

 RUSH